Topological bands in the PdSe$_2$ pentagonal monolayer: Electronic band structure and symmetry indicators

 where $n_{\Gamma_{3}\Gamma_{4}},n_{\Gamma_{5}\Gamma_{6}}$ correspond to the multiplicities of the IR at $\Gamma$.
 In other words, if a single (fourfold) band representation or a group of band representations has an odd number of $\Gamma_{3}\Gamma_{4}/\Gamma_{5}\Gamma_{6}$ IR, then these bands are topological.
-This definition of $Z_2$ is simpler than the standard Fu-Kane formula for TR inversion-symmetric insulators \cite{Fu-kane2007} due to the further constraints of the above mentioned symmetries.
-One additional point to mention is that this is the only kind of symmetry-indicated topology that can be present in this two-dimensional (layer) version of SG\#14.
-The linear combination of strong band representations gives another strong band representation or yields a trivial band representation.
-This differs from the three-dimensional version of this group where fragile bands and strong bands can coexist \cite{Elcoro2020_smith}.
-For monolayer PdSe$_2$ we have computed the IR characters numerically from the first-principles electronic structure using the IrRep package \cite{iraola2020irrep}.
-We studied two groups of bands: the valence band manifold of the material and the eight lowest conduction bands.
-In the valence bands set there exist an even number of $\Gamma_{3}\Gamma_{4}/\Gamma_{5}\Gamma_{6}$ IR, which render the material a trivial insulator.
-On the other hand, if we consider the aforementioned conduction bands, we find that both (fourfold) band representations have separately an odd number of $\Gamma_{3}\Gamma_{4}/\Gamma_{5}\Gamma_{6}$ IR.
-Therefore each single group realize a strong topological group of bands.
-In Fig.\ref{fig1} c) we have labelled the bands with the corresponding IR for the highest valence band representation and for the lowest conduction bands.
-A crucial role here is played by SOC which permits for band inversion between the two group of band representations.
-The inversion can be initially identified from the band structure in Fig.\ref{fig1} c), specially along the $B-\Gamma$ line.
-Further confirmation of the band inversion is presented in Fig.\ref{fig2} a), where the orbital-projected bands are presented.
-The $p$-orbitals make the most important contribution to the inversion and the effective models for these bands are based on this result.
+This definition of $\mathbb{Z}_2$ is simpler than the standard Fu-Kane formula for TR inversion-symmetric insulators \cite{Fu-kane2007} due to the additional constraints of the above-mentioned symmetries.
+Note that this is the only kind of symmetry-indicated topology that can be present in this two-dimensional (layer) version of SG\#14.
+The linear combination of strong band representations may yield either a strong band or a trivial band representation.
+This differs from the three-dimensional version of this group, where fragile bands and strong bands can coexist \cite{Elcoro2020_smith}.
+We have numerically computed the IR characters for monolayer PdSe$_2$ from the first-principles electronic structure using the IrRep package \cite{iraola2020irrep}.
+We consider two groups of bands: the valence band manifold of the material and the eight lowest conduction bands.
+In the valence band set there exists an even number of $\Gamma_{3}\Gamma_{4}/\Gamma_{5}\Gamma_{6}$ irreducible representations, which render the material a trivial insulator.
+On the other hand, if we take into account the aforementioned conduction bands, we find that both fourfold band representations have separately an odd number of $\Gamma_{3}\Gamma_{4}/\Gamma_{5}\Gamma_{6}$ IR.
+Therefore, each single group realizes a strong topological group of bands.
+In Fig.~\ref{fig1} c) we have labeled the highest valence band and the lowest conduction bands with the corresponding IR.
+A crucial role here is played by the SOC, which permits a band inversion between the two group of band representations.
+The inversion can be initially identified from the band structure in Fig.~\ref{fig1} c), specially along the ${\rm B}-\Gamma$ line.
+Further confirmation of this band inversion is presented in Fig.\ref{fig2} a), where the orbital-projected bands are presented.
+The $p$-orbitals constitute the most important contribution to the inversion and the effective models for these bands are based on this result.